 There is a pickpocket problem in Barcelona

-This is a serious issue in Barcelona and unfortunately the police doesn’t seem to do much about it.
+This is a serious issue in Barcelona and unfortunately, the police don’t seem to do much about it.
 Luckily this wasn’t an issue for us, but we were very vigilant and tried to keep out of small and dark streets as much as humanly possible.
 Being worried that you might lose your belongings or you can’t set up your tripod for an epic shot, it’s not great whilst on holiday.

 Barcelona gets very crowded